-ASH international clinical collaboration replicates high cure rate of APL in developing countriesJanuary 14th, 2013 in Cancer /
+ASH international clinical collaboration replicates high cure rate of APL in developing countriesJanuary 14, 2013 in Medicine & Health / Cancer

 Data published online today in Blood, the Journal of the American Society of Hematology (ASH) describe the work of an ASH international clinical network collaborative focused on modernizing treatment protocols for patients in the developing world with acute promyeloctyic leukemia (APL) that has drastically improved cure rates in patients in Central and South America, achieving comparable outcomes to those observed in patients in the United States and in Europe.